 Please install them as needed anytime you think it makes sense.

 - A cargo net can be installed if needed.
-When not in use it should be folded inside a plastic bag in the floor compartment just behind the back passenger seats (the one that also contains the first aid kit).
+When not in use it should be folded inside a plastic bag and stored either in the box containing the chocks and tie-down straps or in the floor compartment just behind the back passenger seats (the one that also contains the first aid kit).